Japan's Daikin picks Manchester, UK as test bed for green tech

-MANCHESTER, England, Feb 6 (Reuters) - Japanese industrial company Daikin 6367.T has signed a deal with the northern English city of Manchester to deploy heat pumps in some of its public buildings and act as a test bed for the technology, the company told Reuters exclusively.
+MANCHESTER, England, Feb 6 (Reuters) - Japanese industrial company Daikin 6367.T has signed a deal with northern England's Greater Manchester region to deploy heat pumps in some of its public buildings and act as a test bed for the technology, the company told Reuters exclusively.

 Demand for heat pumps - which rely on electricity to transfer heat - has been booming in Europe amid soaring natural gas prices, with consumers in many countries waiting months for heat pump installations.